 Before you use the Server Instance Manager, verify that you are a member of the Informix-Admin group.
-For more information, see "Verify Administrators group membership" on page 1-2.
+For more information, see "Verify Administrators group membership" on page 1-1.

 The following steps are for using the Server Instance Manager GUI.
-See "Server Instance Manager command-line options" on page 2-11 for other ways you can use this utility.
+See "Server Instance Manager command-line options" for other ways you can use this utility.